5G-ERA/BED-Workshop/README.md

 ## Stage 2
 This stage will guide through the deployment of the ROS2 talker and a listener demo.

-The scenario assumes that part of the work being done by the middleware will be a deployment of the services to the kubernetes cluster.
+The scenario assumes that part of the work being done by the middleware will be a deployment of the services to the Kubernetes cluster.

-As on of the perquisites for ROS2 applications to be able to communicate with each other is to enable the multicast support.
-The multicast is not enabled by default in Kubernetes and the additional network card is needed.
-For this task, the local instance of Microk8s, a minimal K8s client, has `multus` addon installed.
+The perquisites for ROS2 applications to be able to communicate with each other is to enable multicast support.
+The multicast is not enabled by default in Kubernetes and an additional network card is needed.
+For this task, the local instance of Microk8s, a minimal K8s client, has a `multus` addon installed.

 Multus, when configured, enables the additional network card inside of the specified pods in the Kubernetes cluster.